zpqrtbnk/hazelcast-jex/README.md

 * Python logs do not bubble up to Java logs correctly
 * Jet resource directories must be flat and that is a pain, can it be fixed?
+* Currently not implementing batches, only streaming, so?

+More work to do:
+* Implement more Yaml support (for Kafka etc)
+* Implement the existing Python ML example as a Yaml pipeline
+* Implement a .COPYTO function to copy files to a running runtime
+* General work on securing the communication between member & runtime
+* Java should test for python+pip presence, but how?
+* Must verify that in container mode we pass the right address to grpc

+In addition, most of the codebase is POC-quality and needs to be revisited, cleaned up, etc.

 ## Viridian Demo